All Episodes

 It doesn't worry me.

-Now the really big story when we get back, we have a lot coming up today.
+Now, the really big story when we get back, we have a lot coming up today.

-We will also, Mick Mulvaney, the director of OMB is going to join us today.
+We will also, Mick Mulvaney, the director of OMB, is going to join us today.

-Jonathan Gillam, Dan Bongino today, and much more.
+Jonathan Gillum, Dambongino, today, and much more.

-800 nine-four-one Sean is a toll free telephone number this Friday.
+800-94-1 Sean is our toll-free telephone number this Friday.

-Right, as we roll along, don't worry about the government shutdown.
+All right, as we roll along, don't worry about the government shutdown.

-He told reporters that if Chuck Schumer shuts down the government, the Trump administration does have contingency plans that will cushion the impact on the American people.
+As a matter of fact, and we'll talk to Mick Mulvaney, the OMB director later, he told reporters that if Chuck Schumer shuts down the government, the Trump administration does have contingency plans that will cushion the impact on the American people.

 It's just the opposite of what they tried to do.